Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Results and Discussion

+The fit results for the spectral width (FWHM) and experimentally obtained DW factor are summarized in Tab.\ref{tab:fitspectra}.
+Fig. \ref{fig:expfit_theory_spectrum_lpe} and Fig. \ref{fig:expfit_theory_spectrum_cvd} both show typical spectra and corresponding fits to the different simulated defects for emitters in the LPE and CVD sample, respectively.
+Below each spectrum the simulated transitions are also plotted.
+From these fits we can immediately conclude that the $\text{V}_\text{N}\text{C}_\text{B}$ does not fit our data well and hence is unlikely to be the defect responsible for single photon emission of hBN in the visible range.

+For the CVD sample, we find a good agreement with the $\text{C}_\text{2}\text{C}_\text{B}$ defect.
+In fact, when looking closely at the data, this defect is also the only one with a significant contribution of phonon modes around 1.8 eV which results in the small third bump of the spectra and hence it seems to be a very likely candidate of single photon emission in these samples.
+During the preparation of this manuscript, we became aware of a complementary study \cite{fischer_combining_2023} at low-temperatures, which is also in good agreement with our results.

-Fig. \ref{fig:exp_theory_cvd} shows the fit results for emitters in the CVD sample to the PL spectra of the simulated defects.
-Whereas the $\text{V}_\text{N}\text{C}_\text{B}$ does not seem to match the experimental data well, the $\text{C}_\text{2}\text{C}_\text{B}$ gives a good fit.
-The fit results for the $\text{C}_\text{2}\text{C}_\text{B}$ defect and the evaluated experimental DW factor, are found in table \ref{tab:fitspectra}.
-The experimental data shows a relatively high DW factor at room temperature, also closest to that calculated for the $\text{C}_\text{2}\text{C}_\text{B}$ defect (Table \ref{tab:DWFactor}).
-Such high DW factors are favorable compared to those of some other solid-state emitters at room temperature \cite{zhao_effect_2012} and may arise due to the weak electron-phonon coupling resulting from the 2D nature of the host material.
+While we can also exclude the $\text{V}_\text{N}\text{C}_\text{B}$ defect for the LPE sample, both $\text{C}_\text{2}\text{C}_\text{B}$ and $\text{C}_\text{2}\text{C}_\text{N}$ could be possible candidates for this type of sample.
+However, it is clear that this indirect method of fitting our data to possible defects is more powerful in excluding candidates than pinpointing the exact defect and hence more complex direct correlative approaches may be necessary to gain certainty.
+Nevertheless we were able to narrow down the orign and also present a method that can be used to test for other possible suggested defects in the future.
+The results for our DW factors in both samples also show that they are very high even at room temperature.
+Such high DW factors are favorable compared to those of some other solid-state emitters at room temperature \cite{zhao_effect_2012} and may arise due to the weak linear electron-phonon coupling resulting from the 2D nature of the host material.